thegreatjedi/NHB_Windows_to_History/README.md

 ## Introduction
 Windows to History is a Capstone Project sponsored by the Singapore National Heritage Board.
-It is completed by Koh Sook Bin and Yeo Whye Chung Nelson as part of the course requirements for the Master of Technology in Intelligent Systems programme by the Institute of Systems Science of the National University of Singapore.
+It is completed as part of the course requirements for the Master of Technology in Intelligent Systems programme by the National University of Singapore Institute of Systems Science.

 In this project, a web application is developed to demonstrate the use of machine learning techniques to implement image captioning via an